1 (2)

 UK Food Valley

-The UK Food Valley is a sector growth programme supported by industry, the research and knowledge community and public sector.
-It champions the area’s leadership in the UK food chain aiming to be a global top 10 food cluster, with 75,000 employees and 6,000 companies.
-The Food Valley is seeing major investment, over £2.5billion invested in the last 5 years creating over 7,500 jobs, in the end to end food chain.
+The UK Food Valley is a sector growth programme supported by industry, the research and knowledge community, and the public sector.
+It champions the area’s leadership in the UK food chain, aiming to be a global top 10 food cluster, with 75,000 employees and 6,000 companies.
+The Food Valley is seeing major investment, over £2.5 billion invested in the last five years, creating over 7,500 jobs in the end-to-end food chain.

 Key facts